-- 1.1.25 In order to identify the significance of a visual effect it is necessary to establish the relative sensitivity of the viewers and the magnitude of the change they experience.
-In this case sensitivity is a combination of both susceptibility of the viewer to the proposed Development and the value of the views obtained. - 1.1.26 Those living within view of the scheme are usually regarded as the highest susceptibility group as well as those engaged in outdoor pursuits for whom landscape experience is the primary objective.
+- 1.25 In order to identify the significance of a visual effect it is necessary to establish the relative sensitivity of the viewers and the magnitude of the change they experience.
+In this case sensitivity is a combination of both susceptibility of the viewer to the proposed development and the value of the views obtained. - 1.26 Those living within view of the scheme are usually regarded as the highest susceptibility group as well as those engaged in outdoor pursuits for whom landscape experience is the primary objective.
 The susceptibility of potential visual receptors will also vary depending on the activity of the receptor.
-For visual receptors susceptibility and value are closely linked the most valued views are also likely to be those where viewer's expectations will be highest. - 1.1.27 The value of public views, which is the focus of GLVIA3, is identified as national, regional or community and will vary depending on the nature, location and context of the view and the recognised importance of the view.
+For visual receptors susceptibility and value are closely linked the most valued views are also likely to be those where viewer's expectations will be highest. - 1.27 The value of public views, which is the focus of GLVIA3, is identified as national, regional or community and will vary depending on the nature, location and context of the view and the recognised importance of the view.
 Considerations include cultural associations; designation or policy protection; views of or from landmarks; and/or the scenic quality of the view.
-The value attributed relates to the value of the view, e.g. a National Trail is nationally valued for access, but not always for the available views from every section. - 1.1.28 Visual receptor susceptibility is defined as high, medium, or low in accordance with the criteria below. - High Local residents; users of outdoor recreation focussed on the appreciation of views including footpaths, beauty spots and picnic areas; people experiencing views to or from important features of physical, visual, cultural or historic interest. - Medium Local road users and travellers on trains.
-People engaged in outdoor recreation with some appreciation of the landscape e.g. road cycling, nature conservation, golf and water-based recreation.
+The value attributed relates to the value of the view, e.g. a National Trail is nationally valued for access, but not always for the available views from every section. - 1.28 Visual receptor susceptibility is defined as high, medium, or low in accordance with the criteria below. - High Local residents; users of outdoor recreation focussed on the appreciation of views including footpaths, beauty spots and picnic areas; people experiencing views to or from important features of physical, visual, cultural or historic interest. - Medium Local road users and travellers on trains.
+People engaged in outdoor recreation with some appreciation of the landscape e.g. road cycling, nature conservation, golf and water based recreation. - Low Workers, users of facilities and commercial buildings (indoors) experiencing views from buildings.
+Road and rail users on fast moving commuting or trunk routes.
+Visual receptors where views are incidental to the activity and/or location.